dolbyio-samples/webhook-signature-validation/README.md

-# webhook-signature-validation
+# Webhook Signature Validation

-This project groups code samples for different languages allowing to validate webhooks.
+This project groups code samples for different languages allowing to validate webhook messages from the Dolby Interactivity API platform.